What is Juggad?

 1. The corporate liaison point with Jugaad organisers – they will provide key input on programme development.

-2. Corporate Innovators – Up to five employee volunteers will need to be involved.
+2. Corporate Innovators – Employee volunteers will need to be involved.
 They will not only craft and own the problem statement, but will also have the highest engagement with the young impact leaders by contributing insights and context.

 3. Leaders – C-suite or senior management may be engaged to offer big-picture insights and considerations at relevant junctures.